tcorral/redux-course/README.md

 * commit = works similar to git commit...adds any change to be the initial state
 * revert = reverts anything since your last commit
 * reset = brings all actions (including commits) all the way back to initial state

-# Course wrap-up
-main ideas of redux

-1. all state lives in a giant object, a store.
-2. we update the store with 'actions'
-3. we have 'action creators' that create actions that include what happened and a payload of info thats needed (ex: where did this happen)
-4. when the actions get dispatched, they get handled by a reducer
-5. the reducer is responsible for updating your state.

-* we used `matchStateToProps()` and `matchDispatchToProps()` in order to expose our state and our action functions to our components (using `connect()`).